 For years Dickens kept the story of his own childhood a secret.
 Yet it is a story worth telling.
-For it helps us remember how much we all might lose when a child's dreams don't come true...
-As a child, Dickens was forced to live on his own and work long hours in a rat-infested blacking factory.
+For it helps us remember how much we all might lose when a child’s dreams don’t come true … As a child, Dickens was forced to live on his own and work long hours in a rat-infested blacking factory.
 Readers will be drawn into the winding streets of London, where they will learn how Dickens got the inspiration for many of his characters.
-The 200th anniversary of Dickens's birth is February 7, 2012, and this tale of his little-known boyhood is the perfect way to introduce kids to the great author.
+We celebrated Dickens’ 200th birthday on February 7, 2012.
+This tale of his little-known boyhood is the perfect way to introduce kids to the great author.
 Here is historical fiction at its ingenious best.

 Awards and Recognition

 - “Done with Dickens,” John Hendrix, Drawing on Deadline, 6 June 2011 (many examples of John’s fine illustrations)

 “Both accessible and rich in simile and metaphor, this fictionalized biography concerns the budding novelist’s coming of age, as he ekes out a living (during his family’s stint in debtors’ prison) and pursues his dream.”
 (Kirkus Reviews, starred review)